piatkowski/wckalkulator/readme.md

 ### Formula/Expression Builder

 Use field's values as variables to calculate product price.
 Drag&drop conditional statements.
+You can use product addons to add extra price to the product regular price.

 ### Price Add-Ons

-Use custom fields to make Product Add-Ons.
-This feature is experimental and will be continued in the next releases.
+Use custom fields to make Product Addons.

 ### Display Fields